 Birds already wearing bands don’t get another one; instead, their original band numbers are recorded along with all of the other data collected from new birds.
 Though the vast majority of recaptured birds were originally banded at the same location, these reencounters (up to five in one season) help us track the migration schedules, reproductive cycles, and longevity of individual birds.
 The oldest individual in the San Pedro study so far is a female Black-chinned that was at least 10 years old in 2006, making her one of the oldest documented hummingbirds in North America.

-Though a few hummingbirds are year-round residents of southeastern Arizona and others arrive as early as late February, banding on the San Pedro River begins as numbers of migrants begin arriving in early April.
+Though a few hummingbirds are year-round residents of southeastern Arizona and others arrive as early as late February, banding on the San Pedro River begins as migrants begin arriving in late March.
 Spring migration peaks in late April and early May, but the real show starts after the summer rains begin to fall in July.
 Resident hummingbirds such as Black-chinned mingle with southbound Rufous arriving from nesting grounds as far north as Alaska and “Mexican” species such as Violet-crowned.
 Up to 30 hummingbirds may be banded during a single 2-hour session during the height of fall migration in late August.
 The number of birds passing through begins to drop by mid-September, and by early October only a few are left and the traps are put away to await their return in spring.

 |To report a banded hummingbird or any other banded bird anywhere in the United States, Canada, and most parts of the Caribbean, except pigeons or cage birds, please use the Bird Banding Laboratory’s online form.
 You will be asked to provide the band number and how, when, and where the bird or band was found.